pixelgrade/nova-blocks/readme.txt

 * Added Masonry layout for Cards Collection blocks
 * Added Color Signal and Space and Sizing controls to some core blocks

+= 1.13.4 =
+* Fixes Doppler Scrolling effect for Hero and Slideshow blocks
+* Fixes some bugs that were breaking the Customizer

 = 1.13.3 =
 * Better handling of block configuration.